 In A Natural Year, critically acclaimed travel writer Michael Fewer celebrates the everyday wonder of Irish nature in these beautifully written diaries, observed from his homes in south Dublin and rural Waterford, in which he delights at the startling beauty and extraordinary complexity of the natural world through the tranquil rhythms of the passing seasons.

 Fewer’s infectious passion for his subject simply inspires our own observation, and suggests how careful study of the natural world around us can be a sure antidote to the stresses of modern life.

-At a time when it’s more important than ever for us all to be aware of the crisis that faces our wildlife and natural environment, people need to know more about the natural world around them, the treasures that are being needlessly lost, and the threat to our way of life.
-A Natural Year will open eyes and hearts and lead to more understanding about the natural world around us, its beauty and fragility.
+At a time when it’s essential for us to understand the crisis that faces our wildlife and environment, we need to know more about the natural world around us, the treasures that are being needlessly lost, and the threat to our very way of life.
+A Natural Year will open eyes and hearts to a greater understanding of the world around us, and its innate beauty and fragility.

 About the Author

 Michael Fewer combined architecture with academia for many years before focusing on writing about history, the environment, landscape, travel and walking.
-Author of more than 20 books about walking and nature in Ireland and over 400 articles, he is a regular Irish Times columnist and contributor to numerous television and radio programmes.
+Author of more than twenty books about walking and nature in Ireland and over 400 articles, he is a regular Irish Times columnist and broadcast contributor.